SheikhAfham-1993/githubexplorer/README.md

 ## Github explorer

-[Next.js](https://nextjs.org/) project that uses app router and powered by [TailwindCSS](https://tailwindcss.com/) for responsivness
+A [Next.js](https://nextjs.org/) project that uses app router and powered by [TailwindCSS](https://tailwindcss.com/) for responsivness

 ## Getting Started

 In order to run this project, you must install [Node.js](https://nodejs.org/en).
-After installing Node.js you can then use npm to install the dependencies.
+After installing Node.js you can then use [Npm](https://www.npmjs.com/) to install the dependencies.
 To install the dependencies follow the below steps:

 - Open the project with your selected IDE. ([Visual Studio Code](https://code.visualstudio.com/) is preferred.)
 - Open terminal inside the IDE and type below command